ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/install.md

 ## Browser

-You can use the package directly in html script tags using a CDN.
+For use in browsers, you can install the package via CDN and HTML `<script>` tags.

-For targeting modern browsers, you can use the ESM versions with `<script type="module">` and import statements.
+For targeting modern browsers, use the ESM versions with `<script type="module">` and import statements.
 You would then use normal ES6 import statements to import the package inside the module script much like you would in Node.js.